COSVM-NETWORK/COSEVM-Wallet/README.md

 # Financiyo
-FCO Wallet is a web wallet for Decentralize EVM+COSMOS Multi Blockchain.
+CVM Wallet is a web wallet for Decentralize EVM+COSMOS Multi Blockchain.